 - Come from a family where neither parent has been to University

-- Have permission to work in the UK.
+- Qualify as a home student.
 We cannot support work visa applications.

 Find out more about the AWP Internships programme: Nick Kaplony outlines the aims of the programme and how you can be involved.